 As consumers hear more about this concept, they may give more importance to this value than perhaps justified.
-There is some reason to place less importance on ORAC values for these reasons: There is no industry standard for measuring ORAC values; marketers may overinflate the ORAC value of their supplements (and this could happen more often than consumers think.
-Don't take the word of the supplements sellers as gospel; different growing and harvesting conditions, including the season and temperature, influence the ORAC value of a particular plant by as much as fourfold: ORAC value can be influenced by how the plant material is dealt with, for instance cooking, freezing, and storage.
+There is some reason to place less importance on ORAC values because: There is no industry standard for measuring ORAC values; marketers may overinflate the ORAC value of their supplements (and this happens more often than consumers think.
+Don't take the word of the supplements sellers as gospel; different growing and harvesting conditions, including the season and temperature, influence the ORAC value of a particular plant by several fold: ORAC value can be influenced by how the plant material is dealt with, for instance cooking, freezing, and storage.

 Simple assays including the oxygen radical absorbance capacity and DPPH (2, 2'-diphenyl-l-picrylhydrazyl) were designed to measure an individual antioxidant's free radical scavenging capacity.
 Food manufacturers sometimes include the results of these tests on labels, implying that because of the presence of antioxidant compounds, foods themselves have higher antioxidant capacity.
 These antioxidant measurements do not necessarily predict how a food or product will react in the human body, or whether it will maintain antioxidant benefits when ingested.

 Q. Could you give me the orac values of products in terms of trolox

 equivalents per g instead of per serving so i can actually compare them? the

 serving size is so arbitrary sometimes. what i am looking for is a good

 comparison of supplements out there: mangosteen, goji, purple corn, bilberry,

 elderberry, blueberry, grape seed extract, green tea extract, etc.